Serie A hopes there’s plenty to celebrate with holiday games

 Still, the Italian schedule has not gone quite as far as the Premier League, which has no break at all and games on Dec.
 26, 27, 28, 30 and 31, plus Jan.
 1, 2, 3 and 4 — meaning teams will play three matches in little more than a week.

-But for a league struggling with attendance, fan violence and racism, Italy is providing an opportunity for families to go to the stadium while school is on break.
+But for a league struggling with attendance, Italy is providing an opportunity for families to go to the stadium while school is on break.

 An average of 22,177 fans attended Serie A matches last season, ranking the league fourth in Europe behind the Bundesliga, English Premier League, and La Liga.